 Inhaled nitric oxide therapy could help kill coronavirus, LSU researcher says

-SHREVEPORT - Researchers in Louisiana say the first round of results from a COVID-19 clinical trail are back, and those results are positive.
+SHREVEPORT - Researchers in Louisiana say the first round of results from a COVID-19 clinical trial are back, and those results are positive.

 Since the pandemic began, a group at LSU Health Sciences Center in Shreveport has been testing the effects of inhaled nitric oxide on hospitalized patients with the virus.
 It’s all part of an international study with over 250 patients enrolled.